WCFB: HD2 and W297BB

 WCFB-HD2 broadcasts in the HD Radio hybrid format.
 In 2014, the HD2 channel began simulcasting on an FM translator at 107.3 MHz with the call sign W297BB.
 That translator was originally home to Christian AC-formatted WREH and was simulcast on iHeartMedia's WRUM-HD2 before Cox bought the translator in August 2013.

 On June 16, 2014, WCFB-HD2 (which dropped an urban gospel format) and W297BB began stunting with a "Wheel of Formats", which consisted of a Christian Contemporary music format known as Rejoice 107.3, and a soft adult contemporary format, 107.3 The Dove.
 This was followed by a 40-hour loop of The Beatles' "Revolution".
 On June 19 at noon, WCFB-HD2/W297BB officially flipped to alternative rock, branded as "X107.3".
 "X" launched with "Pompeii" by Bastille.
 The translator/HD2 signal also aired Jacksonville Jaguars programming when sister station WDBO was occupied by Miami Dolphins programming.
 (WDBO owns the affiliate rights in Orlando for both teams.)

-On February 22, 2016, at Midnight, after playing "Ways to Go" by Grouplove, W297BB/WCFB-HD2 began stunting with a loop of Newcleus' "Jam On It."
+On February 22, 2016, at midnight, after playing "Ways to Go" by Grouplove, W297BB/WCFB-HD2 began stunting with a loop of Newcleus' "Jam On It."
 At noon, the frequencies flipped to Spanish Hot AC, branded as 107.3 Solo Éxitos.

 After the "Exitos" format was tweaked to contemporary hits and moved to WOEX on June 29, 2020, WCFB-HD2 flipped to ESPN Radio's national feed and was later deactivated.
 The HD2 signal was reactivated in March 2022, carrying a simulcast of former sister station WPYO, pending that station’s sale to Spanish Broadcasting System and eventual format flip.
-On April 1, 2022 at midnight, WPYO's former CHR format without on-air staff ended up moving to WCFB-HD2 entirely under the "Power Orlando" branding.
+On April 1, 2022, at midnight, WPYO's former CHR format without on-air staff and commercials ended up moving to WCFB-HD2 entirely under the "Power Orlando" branding.
 The first song on "Power Orlando" was "Heat Waves" by Glass Animals.
-On September 28, 2022 at 7:06 pm, after playing “Astronaut in the Ocean” by Masked Wolf, WCFB-HD2 and all other Cox radio stations in the area went on to simulcast WDBO to provide updates for Hurricane Ian.
-By September 30, the other local radio stations went back to mostly normal operations, but WCFB-HD2 continued to simulcast WDBO post-Hurricane Ian, showing signs of possibility that “Power Orlando” might be winding down operations.
-If confirmed, that meant “Power Orlando” would have lasted nearly 2 months longer than the remnants of “96 Rock” that continued on the HD2 sub channel of WDBO-FM (now WOEX), which only lasted a few months.
-“Power Orlando” did not return to normal operations until Monday, October 10, 2022 at 1:30 pm, in which “I Ain't Worried” by OneRepublic was played.
+“Power Orlando” ended up lasting longer than the remnants of “96 Rock” that continued on the HD2 sub channel of WDBO-FM (now WOEX), which only lasted a few months.